DanielleDaly/portfolio-project-4/README.md

 - I went to the "Deploy" tab
 - I scrolled down and clicked on the "Deploy Branch" button
 - Once the message "Your app was successfully deployed" appears click on the "View" button to take you to the deployed link

+### Technologies Used

+## HTML
+- HTML was used to create the content and case for the website

+## CSS
+- CSS was used create styling for the website

+## JavaScript
+- JavaScript was used to allow a user to scroll in the comment section by using 'scrollIntoView'
+- JavaScript is also used for the messages to ensure they automatically disappear after 3 seconds

+## Python
+- Python was used
+- Django and Django extensions used

+## Django
+- This recipes website has been created using Django

+## Django Allauth
+Django allauth was used to create the forms for the website.
+It was used for the login, logout and register forms

+## Django Crispy Forms

+## Heroku
+- This project has been deployed using Heroku

+## Gunicorn

+## Google Fonts

+## Font Awesome

+## Bootstrap

+## LucidChart

+## Balsamiq

+## Git
+- Git was used as a version control in the terminal
+-
+## Github

+## Github was used to store the project repository

+## CodeAnywhere
+ -

+## Pexels

+- The images used in this website can were found on Pexels

+## Looka

+- Looka was used to create the Easy Eats Logo located in the Navbar

+## Cloudinary

+ - Cloudinary was used to store the images for the Easy Eats website

+## ElephantSQL

+### Credits

+## Content

+- Inspiration taken from Code Institutes "Love Running" project for the Hero Image animation and text overlay
+- Inspiration from Code Institutes "I think therefore I blog project"
+- The icons used on the website are from Font Awesome
+- The Easy Eats Logo located in the Navbar was created using the looka.com logo creator

+## Media

+- All images have been found on pexles.com